CathalMullan/distributed_email_pipeline/README.md

 # Distributed Email Pipeline

 ### Title
-Applying Natural Language Processing (NLP) techniques to detect topics and summarize emails in a distributed fashion using Kafka, Spark and TensorFlow running on Kubernetes.
+Applying Natural Language Processing (NLP) techniques to categorize and summarize emails in a distributed fashion using Kafka, Spark and TensorFlow running on Kubernetes.

 ### Supervisor